Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/pipeline/README.md

  * -----------------------------------------------------
  * The purpose of this json is to provide detail on the various fields the input file can have.
  * Name: Solution Name - Ex.
 "Symantec Endpoint Protection"
  * Author: Author Name+Email of Solution - Ex.
-"Eli Forbes - v-eliforbes@microsoft.com"
+"Clark Kent - Clark.Kent@contoso.com"
  * Logo: Link to the Logo used in createUiDefinition.json
  * - NOTE: This field is only recommended for Azure Global Cloud.
 It is not recommended for solutions in Azure Government Cloud as the image will not be shown properly.
- * Description: Solution Description used in createUiDefinition.json.
+ * Description: Solution description used in createUiDefinition.json.
 Can include markdown.
  * WorkbookDescription: Workbook description(s), generally from Workbooks' Metadata.
 This field can be a string if 1 description is used across all, and an array if multiple are used.
  * PlaybookDescription: Playbook description(s), generally from Playbooks' Metadata.
 This field can be a string if 1 description is used across all, and an array if multiple are used.
  * WatchlistDescription: Watchlist description(s), generally from Watchlists' Property data.
 This field can be a string if 1 description is used across all, and an array if multiple are used.
 This field is used if the description from the Watchlist resource is not desired in the Create-UI.